11 Bread Machine Tips For Beginners To Get You Started

 bread rolls

-Although this nifty appliance makes bread making quick, convenient, and pretty much hands-off, you can also use it to make bread recipes that will be baked in the oven.
+Although this nifty appliance makes bread-making quick, convenient, and pretty much hands-off, you can also use it to make bread recipes that will be baked in the oven.
 Things like pizza dough, burger buns, and dinner rolls!

-So, basically, you will be using the bread maker to mix and knead the dough for you, then remove the dough from the machine and roll however needed depending on your recipe, baked in a regular oven.
+So, basically, you will be using the bread maker to mix and knead the dough for you, then remove the dough from the machine and roll it however needed depending on your recipe, baked in a regular oven.

 9. Freeze Your Dough